shakey0/PasswordChecker/README.md

 - **Backend:** Python, Flask, Docker
 - **Testing:** Playwright

+## CI/CD Pipeline

+I have included a CI/CD pipeline in this project so that when the code is pushed to Github the tests will run and the code will be deployed to https://exoframe.xf.mkrs.link .
+This should then be accessible at https://andrewshakespeare-simple.xf.mkrs.link .

 ## Installation & Setup

 Run the following command to clone the repo: